 The warrants issued for Series F redeemable convertible preferred stock included in the Company's 2012 financial statements are categorized as Level 3 as there are significant unobservable inputs.
 The valuation of the warrants at December 31, 2012 reflected a two stage process.
 Using a contingent claims model in combination with the Company's Series F financing, which occurred in February 2011, the fair value of total equity and all components of the Company's capital structure, including the warrants, was determined as of the time of the financing event.
 Using this value as a starting point, a series of equity values and associated probabilities were calculated using simulation methodologies that incorporate both Monte Carlo and risk neutral frameworks.
 Based on assessments of expected returns and volatilities consistent with market practice, a distribution of equity values was produced which covered the range of values that an informed market participant might expect.
 These outcomes were organized into ranges and a probability calculated based on the percent of the total falling into each range.
 This process created a range of equity values.
-Using a contingent claims framework, each equity value was allocated to the various components of the capital structure including the warrants.
-Each warrant value was weighted by its respective probability to determine the final fair value of the Series F redeemable convertible preferred stock - \$2.19 to \$2.85, (iii) time to liquidity - 8 months to 5 years, and (iv) range of probabilities of liquidity event outcomes - 2% to 31%.
-The warrants were valued again at April 10, 2013, just prior to the Company's 10, using a Black-Scholes valuation model.
-The key unobservable inputs used in determination of the fair value at that time were (i) volatility - 79%, (ii) fair value of the Series F redeemable convertible preferred stock - \$3.94, (iii) expected life - 2.5 years, (iv) risk-free interest rate - 0.24%, and (v) dividend yield - 0%.
-As the warrants for Ser
+Using a contingent claims framework, each equity value was allocated to the various components of the Series F redeemable convertible preferred stock - \$2.19 to \$2.85, (iii) time to liquidity - 8 months to 5 years, and (iv) range of implied fair value of the Series F redeemable convertible preferred stock - \$2.19 to \$2.85, (iii) time to liquidity - 79%, (ii) fair value of the Series F redeemable convertible preferred stock - \$2.19 to \$2.85, (iii) time to the Company's IPO, using a Black-Scholes valuation model.
+The key unobservable inputs used in determination of the fair value of the Company's IPO, using a Black-Scholes valuation model.
+The key unobservable inputs used in determination of the fair value of the Company's IPO, using a Black-Scholes valuation model.
+The key unobservable inputs used in the mination of the fair value of the Company's IPO, using a Black-Schol